Stefano Callegari (footballer)

-Stefano Callegari (born 6 January 1997) is an Argentine professional footballer who plays as a centre-back for Agropecuario, on loan from Newell's Old Boys.
+Stefano Callegari (born 6 January 1997) is an Argentine professional footballer who plays as a centre-back for Nueva Chicago.

 Career

 Callegari's career got underway with Newell's Old Boys.
 After appearing on the first-team substitutes bench in December 2017 versus Rosario Central, Callegari featured in his first professional match four months later during a home victory over Tigre on 31 March 2018.